SeanRVACode/Google-Chrome-Bookmark-Editor/README.md

 - Written in Python
 - Manipulates Chrome's `Bookmarks` JSON file directly
-- The bookmark path is set to: `%LOCALAPPDATA%\Google\Chrome\d_vfedpxi\Default\Bookmarks`
+- The bookmark path most likely to work in office is: `%LOCALAPPDATA%\Google\Chrome\d_vfedpxi\Default\Bookmarks`
-  - If your Chrome installation uses a different path, you'll need to modify the source code
+  - If your Chrome installation uses a different path, you'll need to make sure to select the correct path.

 ## Troubleshooting